- Getting Started: Beyond WordPress Theme Documentation

 How To Add Background Image Or Color In WordPress?

-In the case that you can’t upgrade your theme or need some upgrade information.
-Just log in on your Visualmodo account page and open a ticket with our support crew.
-In addition, do not forget to attach a screenshot from your theme purchase invice with a date, please.
+If you can’t upgrade your theme or need some upgrade information.
+Just log in to your Visualmodo account page and open a ticket with our support crew.
+In addition, do not forget to attach a screenshot from your theme purchase invoice with a date, please.

-To use widgets you need to go on the Appearance tab.
-Click on ‘Widgets’ and all you need to do is drag and drop your widget on the sidebars.
-In addition, the theme cames with a lot of premium widgets, however, you can add more widgets on your WordPress by downloading free plugins for it.
-Finally, to see how to use WordPress originals widgets and edit it please go to this page on wp.org https://wordpress.org/support/article/wordpress-widgets/
+To use widgets, you need to go to the Appearance tab.
+Click on ‘Widgets’; you only need to drag and drop your device on the sidebars.
+In addition, the theme comes with many premium widgets.
+However, you can add more widgets to your WordPress by downloading free plugins.

-How to Upload Favicon on your Beyond WordPress Theme?
+How to Upload Favicon: Beyond WordPress Theme Documentation #

-Host Requirements For Good WordPress & Beyond Theme Usage
+Host Requirements For Good Usage: Beyond WordPress Theme Documentation #

-Note: If you are in a legacy environment where you only have older PHP or MySQL versions, WordPress also works with PHP 5.2.4+ and MySQL 5.0+, but these versions have reached official End Of Life and as such may expose your site to security vulnerabilities.
+Note: If you are in a legacy environment where you only have older PHP or MySQL versions, WordPress also works with PHP 5.2.4+ and MySQL 5.0+, but these versions have reached official End Of Life and may expose your site to security vulnerabilities.
 So, we on the Beyond WordPress theme documentation, guide & tutorial recommend and support the latest version.

 So, here’s a letter you can send to your host; copy and paste!